Foreign policy of the George W. Bush administration: United Kingdom

-President Bush and Prime Minister of the United Kingdom Tony Blair enjoyed a strong relationship.
-On September 20, 2001, during Bush's address to a joint session of congress, Bush declared "America has no truer friend than Great Britain".
+President Bush and British Prime Minister Tony Blair enjoyed a strong relationship.
+On September 20, 2001, during his address to a joint session of congress, President Bush declared "America has no truer friend than Great Britain".
 Blair deployed British forces to NATO's war in Afghanistan, second only to the US in sending forces.
 Blair then took the lead (against the opposition of France, Canada, Germany, China, and Russia) in advocating the invasion of Iraq in 2003 and Blair was also one of the signatories of The letter of the eight on January 30, 2003.

 Again Britain under Blair was second only to the US in sending forces to Iraq.
 Both sides wound down after 2009, and withdrew their last troops in 2011.
 President Bush and Prime Minister Blair provided sustained mutual political and diplomatic support and won votes in Congress and parliament against their critics at home.